This post contains affiliate links.

 Everlasting Wet Palette

-This is a relatively new palette on the market.
+This is one of the more popular wet palettes on the market.
 It has grown in popularity over the last few years.
-It is only available on the Redgrass games website.
+Until recently it was only available on the Redgrass games website.
 It comes in a few different sizes.

 Sta-Wet Masterson Palette

 This is a wet palette designed for acrylic painters that use the tube type paint.
 It isn’t designed for the type of paint that we generally use on tabletop miniatures.
 It has a really large surface area.
 If you get it you will want to use parchment paper rather than the paper that comes with it.